Rustam1993/staking-platform/README.md

 # staking-platform
-smart contract for staking platform
+hardhat project with smart contract for staking platform